JunkJumper/SLEGPI/README.md

 To Work, the card need to have Apache, PHP5 and MySQL Database (with PDO function) package (In other words, it need LAMP).

-A database called "catpbdd" must execute the captbdd.sql file.
+A database must execute the captbdd.sql file to make the project works.